lpdatri/nutanix-minikube/README.md

 ## LAB 1 - My first container

-In this lab we are going to create a Kubernetes Deployment and a Service.
+In this lab we are going to create a Kubernetes Deployment and a Service using Minikube.
 ```shell
 vi npeg-deployment.yaml    #Creates a new Yaml file.
 ```